pymor/pymor/docs/source/tutorial_optimization.rst

 functional.
 In the FOM example from above we saw that :math:`48 - 9 = 39` evaluations of the model were only due to the computation of the finite differences.
-If the problem is more complex and the mesh is finer, this can lead us into a serious waste of computational time.
+If the problem is more complex and the mesh is finer, this can lead to a serious waste of computational time.
 Also from an optimizational point of view it is always better to compute the true gradient of the objective functional.